bitquery/streaming-data-platform-docs/docs/evm/transfers.md

     }
 ```

-`Transfers`: Returns an array of the top 10 token transfers on the specified blockchain network.
+`Transfers`: The top level method that returns tranfer information

 - `Transfer`: Returns information on the token transfer.